denohora/NUIG_betterposter/README.md

 # NUIG_betterposter
 Unofficial #betterposter Powerpoint and latex templates using NUI Galway colour palette for academic posters

-National University of Ireland (NUI) Galway is a research-lead university on Ireland's beautiful west coast: http://www.nuigalway.ie
+National University of Ireland (NUI) Galway is a research-led university on Ireland's beautiful west coast: http://www.nuigalway.ie

 To learn about the #betterposter movement to improve academic posters, check out this youtube video by Mike Morrison: